g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 • Batch/Multiple URL input to download hundreds of videos or playlists at once lmfao<br/>
 • Prompts for output directory; otherwise you can quickly press Enter key to use default<br/>
 • Custom output folder; just enter the name of the folder you want it all in and it'll make for you<br/>
+• Optionally Automatically copy output file destination to clipboard for quick pasting in applications<br/>

 # Tips:
 •You would only need to use the `U` update HotKey in the case that the gui/menu _was already open_ and you wanted to use a different URL or you updated the batch input file.<br/>